shencode76/4400_FlightReview_NLP/README.md

 ### Setup:

 **Dataset Description**
 Our dataset was gathered from the file capston_airlin_review3.csv, and we found this dataset on Kaggle.
 This original dataset includes airline reviews from 2006 to 20199 for popular airlines around the world with multiple choices and free test questions.
 This dataset contains 17 features, including 'airline', 'overall', 'author', 'review_date',' customer_review', 'aircraft', 'traveller_type', 'cabin', 'route', 'date_flown', 'seat_comfort', 'cabin_service', 'food_bev', 'entertainment', 'ground_service', 'value_for_money', 'recommended'.
 We added another field called "sentiment" to hold sentiment scores for each line of customer review.
 This flight customer review dataset contains 14211 rows of data after we dropped all the NaN values.
-Since this dataset contains a few categorical features and a rich text field as well, we decide to implement both Decision Tree Classifier model and Natural Language Processing model to make predictions and evaluate the prediction accuracy.
+Since this dataset contains a few categorical features and a rich text field as well, we decide to implement both Decision Tree Classifier model and Natural Language Process model to make predictions and evaluate the prediction accuracy.

 Feature descriptions are provided as follows:
 airline: Name of the airline